solidusio/solidus_starter_frontend/README.md

 Frontend) will not work with this project because they rely on defacing some views items that don't exist here.

-## Objectives

-We aim to deliver:

-- a minimal, semantic and accessible HTML skeleton
-- a reusable component based architecture
-- simple SASS styling strictly based on BEM
-- the elimination of jQuery as a dependency by rewriting frontend functionality in vanilla JavaScript

-All of this while keeping and improving on the functionality of the current [Solidus][solidus] frontend subcomponent.

 ## Installation

 Just run: